 91. Young RL, DelConte A "Effects of low-dose monophasic levonorgestrel with ethinyl estradiol preparation on serum lipid levels: A twenty-four-month clinical trial."
 Am J Obstet Gynecol 181 (1999): s59-62

-Not all side effects for Lybrel may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Lybrel may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Lybrel (ethinyl estradiol / levonorgestrel)